DuckzCantFly/Random-Scripts/README.md

 Wrapper for less with proper word wrapping

 ## sfs
-Wrapper for sshfs that lets you quickly mount and unmount known remote file systems quickly
+Awesome wrapper for sshfs that lets you quickly mount and unmount known remote file systems quickly
 ### usage
 	no argument, start/restart all remote file systems
 	-k kill running remote file systems and unmount them